syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create a PivotGrid in your application with ASP.NET MVC.
+This section briefly explains how you can create a PivotGrid in your application with ASP.NET MVC.

 ## Create your first PivotGrid in MVC